sictweb/bti425-2020/notes/week07-hands-on.md

 }
 ```

 > Note: The question mark that follows the property name indicates that the value is optional.
 In other words, it can be null.
-It will be null in the "add new" use case, when we are sending new data, right?

 <br>